geo-tp/ESP32-Bus-Pirate/README.md

    - [RF24](https://github.com/geo-tp/ESP32-Bus-Pirate/wiki/21-RF24) (scan, sniff)

-- **Protocol sniffers** for I2C, Wi-Fi, Bluetooth, 1Wire, 2wire, CAN, SubGhz.
+- **Protocol sniffers** for I2C, SPI, 1Wire, 2wire, CAN, Wi-Fi, Bluetooth, SubGhz.
 - Baudrate **auto-detection**, AT commands and various tools for UART.
-- Registers manipulation, **eeprom dump tools**, identify devices for I2C.
+- Registers manipulation, **EEPROM dump tools**, identify devices for I2C.
 - Read all sort of **EEPROM, Flash** and various others tools for SPI.
 - Scripting using **Bus Pirate-style bytecode** instructions or **Python**.
 - Device-B-Gone command with more than **80 supported INFRARED protocols**.